acidburnmonkey/dunstthree/README.md

 ![](brightness.png)

 ## Manual Installation
-1. Copy this repo into your ~/.config/i3 or ~/.config/dunstthree
+1. Copy this repo into your ~/.config/dunstthree

 2. Map script to your i3 config example :
 ```